Page Refresh AI/Blog/Content Refresh Checklist for Declining Pages

 A content refresh is not a vague instruction to "make the post better."
 It is a sequence of checks that tells you which parts of a live page still work, which parts are outdated, and which edits are worth doing before you spend hours rewriting.

-Use this checklist for pages that used to perform but now show lower clicks, weaker rankings, stale information, or a mismatch with current search intent.
+Use this checklist for pages that used to matter but now show lower clicks, lower click-through rate, stale information, or a mismatch with current search intent.
 If you need a faster first pass, paste the URL into the free content audit tool and use the report to prioritize the manual checks below.

 1. Confirm the page is worth refreshing

 Before editing, decide whether the page still has a clear job.
-A refresh makes sense when the URL has impressions, backlinks, conversions, email signups, or topical relevance.
+A refresh makes sense when the URL has impressions, key events, email signups, product relevance, or a useful role in the topic cluster.
 It is less useful for a page that never had demand and does not support the rest of the site.

 • Check the last 3 months vs the previous 3 months in Google Search Console.

-• Look for declining clicks, declining CTR, or position drift.
+• Look for declining clicks, lower CTR, or search visibility drift.

-• Keep the URL if it has backlinks or historical rankings.
+• Keep the URL when it still has useful impressions, internal links, or product relevance.

 • Merge or redirect only when two pages target the same intent.